 Handily situated in the centre of town, Bill’s offers a stylish setting for dining before a trip to the racecourse, with breakfasts being served from 8am during the week.

-There’s plenty to satisfy rumbling stomachs, with choices ranging from avocado on toast, buttermilk pancakes, and porridge, to scrambled eggs, bacon bun, and omelettes.
+There’s plenty to satisfy rumbling stomachs, with choices ranging from smashed avocado on toast, buttermilk pancakes, and porridge, to scrambled eggs, and traditional and vegan breakfasts.

-Head to The King’s Head in Bishops Cleeve to start your day at the races, with the cosy pub serving up a special Race Breakfast from 8am during the week – and there’s music in the evening to boot!
+Visit The King’s Head in Bishop’s Cleeve to start your day at the races, with the cosy pub serving up a special Race Breakfast from 8am during the week – and there’s music in the evening.